CHE-11/uri-quick-linker/README.md

 ## Limitations
 The links don't change their references when the referenced file is moved, edited, renamed, or deleted.
 This is a limitation of the extension.
 Maybe at some point I would like to make it watch for changes and update the links accordingly.

+The links are also absolute, so for distributed projects, the links will not work.
+For me, this works just fine as I setup all projects to use the exact same paths across my 4 computers.
+But it would be nice to have a way to make the links relative for others to use.

 But for now, it is what it is.

 ## Acknowlegements